Introduction

 - Plan for Compaction:

-- The crushed stone must compact well to create a solid foundation.
-Choose a size that will compact tightly but still provide a stable base, like crusher run.
+- Make sure the crushed stone can compact well to create a strong foundation.
+Choose a size that compacts nicely while still giving you a stable base, like crusher run.

 - Check Local Building Codes: